mlomboglia/yt-list/README.md

 # JavaScript Wrapper for YouTube API on list methods

-Simplify your life using this api to search, list videos, channels, comments on YouTube.<br/>
+Simplify your life using this api to search videos, related videos, channel details, comments threads on YouTube.<br/>
-Results are on Youtube format
+Results are on Youtube API response format

 # Install